eat-sleep-code/topless/README.md

     * `@reboot sudo python topless/topless.py --location 90210 &`
     * `0 1 * * * sudo python topless/topless.py --location 90210 &`
 ___

+Jeep, the Jeep logo, and the Jeep grille are registered trademarks of FCA US LLC.
+Throughout this Github repository all the preceding marks and logos are used for identification purposes only.
+Github and eat-sleep-code are not affiliated with FCA US LLC.
+Other trademarks used throughout this website are the property of their respective owners and are used for identification purposes only.